devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 To know more about the approval process, refer [Triggering CD](../../deploying-application/triggering-cd.md#manual-approval-for-deployment).

 ##### Custom Image Tag Pattern

-This feature helps you append custom tags (e.g., `v1.0.0`) to readily distinguish container images within your repository.

 {% hint style="warning" %}
 This will be utilized only when an existing container image is copied to another repository using the [Copy Container Image Plugin](../workflow/plugins/copy-container-image.md).
 The image will be copied with the tag generated by the Image Tag Pattern you defined.